dancer1325/react-native-website/docs/view.md

 ### `onLayout`

+* invoked | changes
+  * on mount
-Invoked on mount and on layout changes.
+  * on layout

-This event is fired immediately once the layout has been calculated, but the new layout may not yet be reflected on the screen at the time the event is received, especially if a layout animation is in progress.
+* once the layout has been calculated -> event is fired immediately
+  * NEW layout may NOT YET be reflected | screen | time the event is received
+    * Possible reason: 🧠 layout animation is in progress 🧠

 | Type                                                     |
 | -------------------------------------------------------- |